New TB partnership members named

 Adrian Patterson – farming background

-He is a mixed livestock farmer from Co.
+Patterson is a mixed livestock farmer from Co.
 Down with 16 years’ experience breeding pedigree stock.

-He has also extensive experience in the private sector at a senior level dealing with major organisational change.
+He also has extensive experience in the private sector at a senior level dealing with major organisational change.
 He is also involved in charitable bodies at a committee level.

 More to follow.